-Even in areas where species ranges can feasibly shift with changes in temperature and rainfall, human land uses can limit the potential for species to actually move to areas where new climate conditions are conducive for their survival.
-Moreover, a species' survival depends not only in its own ability to move or physiologically tolerate change climatic but on the abilities of other species on which it depends - such as pollinators, parasites, and food sources.
+Even in areas where species ranges can feasibly shift with changes in temperature and rainfall, human land uses can limit the potential for species to move to areas where new climate conditions are conducive to their survival.
+Moreover, a species' survival depends not only on its own ability to move or physiologically tolerate climate change but on the abilities of other species on which it depends - such as pollinators, parasites, and food sources.
 Finally, these considerations are made even more complicated when one considers that a species' survival is also influenced by its ability to compete with other species for the same food sources and escape new threats from pathogens and predators under changed circumstances.

-Therefore, the effect of biodiversity to climate change is shaped by the vulnerabilities of population of species within ecosystems.
-An individual species vulnerability is determined by: 1. its ability shift its range (move) to more suitable habitats as climate changes; 2. its ability to physiological tolerate changed climatic conditions; 3. the effect of climate change on its coexistence with other species on which it depends (food sources, pollinators..etc.); and 4. its competitive abilities under new ecological and biophysical conditions.
-In short, the effect of climate change, it is very likely that we will see a negative effect on biodiversity with corresponding stresses on the ecosystem services that biodiverse ecosystems provide.
+Therefore, the effect of climate change on biodiversity is shaped by the vulnerabilities of population of species within ecosystems.
+An individual species' vulnerability is determined by:

+- 1. its ability shift its range (move) to more suitable habitats as climate changes; - 2. its ability to physiological tolerate changed climatic conditions; - 3. the effect of climate change on its coexistence with other species on which it depends (food sources, pollinators..etc.); - 4. its competitive abilities under new ecological and biophysical conditions.

+In short, the effect of climate change on biodiversity is complex.
+Still given the rate of climate change, it is very likely that we will see a negative effect on biodiversity with corresponding stresses on the ecosystem services that biodiverse ecosystems provide.
 The question is the extent of biodiversity loss which is likely to be quite variable geographically.